fboehm/qtl2pleio/README.md

 A natural question that arises is “which marker’s allele probabilities do we use when simulating phenotypes?”
-We use the marker that, under the null hypothesis, ie, under the pleiotropy constraint, yields the greatest value of the log-likelihood.
+We use the marker that, under the null hypothesis, *i.e.*, under the pleiotropy constraint, yields the greatest value of the log-likelihood.

 Before we call `boot_pvl`, we need to identify the index (on the